 ‘It’s not that simple,’ you say?
 Maybe it is if you simply give it a try!
 Here are some easy money-saving tips for you to take that first step towards saving.

 1. Do some basic mathematics to cut corners & increase savings!

 You know how you order in and then feel two kinds of heartburn?
 One from indigestion, and the other one from spending unnecessarily?
 Put an end to your sufferings and order in, only every now and again, to reward yourself.
 Don’t make working from home an excuse by telling yourself you don’t have time to cook, while you watch TV.
-Buy groceries with your money instead and get better at cooking to stay healthy while saving money in the process.
+Buy groceries with your money instead and get better at cooking to stay healthy while maximizing savings in the process.

 4. Make a shopping list and stick to it